 The IRB also suggests, when applicable, that investigators consider conducting an anonymous (see above) survey, which would help alleviate concerns about participant privacy, as no identifiable information will be gathered.

 Broadly, social media is an internet-based mode of communication that allows users to interact with the medium (typically a website) and/or users of the medium.
-Social media encompasses social networking (e.g. Facebook and Twitter, social photo and video platforms (e.g. Shutterfly and YouTube), and interactivewesites.
+Social media encompasses social networking (e.g. Facebook and Twitter), social photo and video platforms (e.g. Shutterfly and YouTube), and interactive wesites.
 Social media also includes text messages, podcasts (in which the PI promotes the research project), etc. If you are unsure whether or not a certain form of communication constitutes recruitment, contact the IRB.
-All social media communications are subject to IRB review, specifially in relation to recruitment, though there are additional instances in which the IRB would need to review social media use.
+All social media communications are subject to IRB review, specifically in relation to recruitment, though there are additional instances in which the IRB would need to review social media use.
 Please include scripts of all social media communications in your proposal.
+Be sure to list Social Media on the Recruitment Materials List in the IRB Submission Guidance document.